Hedge funds, speculators face big losses on Swiss franc rally

 Merk said his funds were hurt by the SNB move, with two short positions on the franc, one against the euro and the other against a currency basket.
 He has since closed the short position on the franc against the euro.
 But Merk further increased his shorts on the Swiss unit against a currency basket because he believes the risks on the franc and the Swiss economy as a result of this move have dramatically increased.

-Goldman Sachs, meanwhile, on Thursday closed its ‘top trade’ recommendation of a short position on the Swiss franc against the Swedish crown, with a potential loss of around 16.5 percent.
+Goldman Sachs, meanwhile, on Thursday closed its ‘top trade’ recommendation of a short position on the Swiss franc against the Swedish crown CHFSEK=, with a potential loss of around 16.5 percent.
 It added that its current forecast for the euro against the Swiss franc is under review.

-The euro dropped as much as 30 percent below the 1.20 cap to 0.8500 franc per euro at one point Thursday before rebounding to roughly 1.00, down 16 percent.
-The dollar plunged to 0.736 franc, its lowest since 2011, before paring losses.
+The euro dropped as much as 30 percent below the 1.20 cap to 0.8500 franc per euro EURCHF=EBS at one point Thursday before rebounding to roughly 1.00, down 16 percent.
+The dollar plunged to 0.736 franc CHF=EBS, its lowest since 2011, before paring losses.
 It was last trading at 0.8682 franc, down 15 percent.

 Still, some dodged the bullet.